LaryngectomyComplete laryngectomy; Partial laryngectomy

 You will need to avoid heavy lifting or strenuous activity for about 6 weeks.
 You may slowly resume your normal, light activities.

-Follow up with your doctor as often as your doctor says you need to.
+Follow up with your provider as you are told.